duncanmalashock/json-rest-api/README.md

 # json-api
 It's often that an Elm application needs to communicate with a JSON API.
 The HTTP requests and list operations involved in this communication can tend to be very similar, and writing the resulting boilerplate code can be time-consuming.
+This package attempts to simplify that effort.

 **json-api** provides two modules of simple helper functions: